-As he walked down Pemberton Drive, Jo struggled to find number 24b, which was the address given in the email by Destiny Fitness.
-The fact that the street number was 24b conjured up images of a shabby converted second-floor studio flat; hardly the futuristic, high-tech building he had imagined.
+As he walked down Pemberton Drive, Jo struggled to find number 24b, which was the address given in the email.
+The fact that the street number had a 'b' in it conjured up images of a shabby back street second-floor studio flat, hardly the futuristic, high-tech building he had imagined.
 A small plaque on a brick alleyway labelled ‘Destiny Fitness’ pointed him in the right direction.
 Jo took in a deep breath and wondered, not for the first time this morning, whether he was doing the right thing.

 “Please take a seat, Mr. Needham.
 Can I get you a drink?”

 Jo smiled in return.
 “A coffee please and a sweetener, if you have it.”